DelroyGayle/Biblia-Posters-PP5/TESTING.md

 </details>

-### Epic: Viewing Posters which includes Menus, Categorisation, Searching and Sorting
+### Epic: Viewing Posters which includes Menus, Categorisation and Sorting

 This is broken down into the following